This is my complete guide for accounting advisory services in 2022.

 • Why your firm should offer them

-• The top advisory services to offer in 2022
+• The top advisory services to offer right now

-So if you’re looking to offer advisory services in 2022, you’ll want to check out this guide.
+So if you’re planning to offer advisory services, you’ll want to check out this guide.

 Let’s get started!